Skip to main content

 /*

-// Send 0.1 USDC on Polygon (processed as gasless)
+// Send 0.1 USDC on Polygon with email authentication

 .then(response => {